 The 11th annual Flying Horse Outdoor Sculpture Exhibit will feature more than by established and emerging New England artists, all displayed on the 100-acre campus of Pingree School.
 Presenting art outside allows us to observe social distancing advisories while offering a delightful opportunity for viewers to enjoy a walk among 50 beautiful pieces of art set amidst the 100-acre campus of Pingree School in South Hamilton, Massachusetts.

 Maudslay State Park has a strong connection to the arts, and one of the highlights of the year is Sculpture at Maudslay!
-The annual show will be themed 'BLUE'.
+The annual show will be themed 'Passage' - an apprpropriate theme for our 21st.
 This unique exhibition brings together artists from many walks of life to create site-specific sculptures in the park.

 For three days, this annual family friendly art festival transforms downtown Salem into an opportunity for the arts community to showcase their talents.
 The popular free event will feature over 80 artists and performers, and includes a variety of art, music, dance, and theatre performances.
 The family-friendly festival also includes art-making for all ages, artisan vendors selling their creations, and a temporary public art installation.

 See the Museum through the eyes of a child with this animated family tour of paintings, sculpture and maritime objects.
 Learn to think and see like an artist, a fisherman or quarry worker.
 Created for children ages 3–12 with their caregivers.
 This 30-minute tour ends in the Activity Center for art projects and play.
 Free for CAM members or with Museum admission.
 Space is limited, registration required.